 My take away is:

 - Stop being a lifelong learner.
 Decide how much knowledge is enough.
-Then start implementing what you’ve learnt.
+Then start integrating what you’ve learnt.

 - Listen to yourself, logically.
 Not self-indulgently.
 What you really want.
-You knew when you were 10 – they say choose what you wanted at that age.
+You knew when you were 10 – they say go for what you wanted at that age.
 Likely because people reprioritize, losing sight of and forgetting what really makes them happy, instead pursuing their corrupt ideas thereof.

 - Have a sense of causality.
 It usually follows recognizing that one has agency, the privilege of choice, and the exercise of those choices causes outcomes for ourselves and others, both positive and negative.